 Similar to Sánchez-Baracaldo et al. [8], Chlorokybus and Mesostigma broke up the monophyly of Streptophyta (freshwater green algae and land plants) in all our phylogenies, and they were placed at the base of Chloroplastida with strong or moderate support (Figure 15, A1-19).
 Consequently, these two green algae possibly branched before the split of Streptophyta and Chlorophyta (mainly marine green algae).
 However, this position was questioned by Lemieux et al. [123].
 Although they recovered a similar topology in the maximum likelihood trees on the set of 45 plastid proteins, their trees based on the same set but nucleotide sequences supported Chlorokybus and Mesostigma as the earliest-branching Streptophyta.
 Additionally, their further analyses of gene content and/or gene order, and trees based on the amino acid sequences enriched in slow-evolving sites also preserved the monophyly of Streptophyta with Chlorokybus and Mesostigma [123].

-(Figure 10.
-Caption next page.)
+(Figure 15.
+Caption on the next page.)

-Figure 11.
+Figure 15.
 Time-calibrated phylogeny of photosynthetic organelles and cyanobacteria.
 The tree was inferred with Beast under UCLNR model and calibrated with data set C3 (Table 1).
 Arabic numerals in white circles indicate the calibration constraints.
 The roman numerals in blue rectangles mark key evolutionary events for plastids discussed in the text.
 At these nodes, there are blue bars representing 95% credibility intervals of the node age.
 The nodes supported with posterior probability lower than one are indicated with green circles.
 The scale presents time in million years.
 The time marked in red represents the age of the tree root.